jac307/documentation-Estuary/Tutorials/English-Version/Languages/MiniTidal-Intro.md

 <img src="imgs/minitidal-08.jpg" width="600">

-You can play the other files by using : after the name of the sample, adding the number of the file you want to play.
+You can play the other files by using `:` (use right after the name), adding the number of the file you want to play.
 This number starts with `0`.
 For example:

-+ `s "arpy:0"` = Will play the default arpy01.wav
++ `s "arpy:0"` = Will play arpy01.wav
 + `s "arpy:1"` = Will play arpy02.wav
-+ `s "arpy:2"` = Will play the default arpy03.wav
++ `s "arpy:2"` = Will play arpy03.wav
 + `s "arpy:3"` = Will play arpy04.wav

 Explore the with other available sounds!